Skip to content

 A Large Language Model (LLM) seemingly generates coherent responses and exhibit signs of reasoning ability.
 In other words, an LLM seem to exhibit traits of consciousness.

-But in reality LLMs simply “predict the next token” based on previous tokens fed into it as input, and relying on a large sequence of tokens that have been used to “train” the LLM (creating the model through modifying it’s parameters).
+But in reality LLMs are neural networks that simply “predict the next token” based on previous tokens fed into it as input, and relying on a large sequence of tokens that have been used to “train” the LLM (creating the model through modifying it’s parameters).

 It could be argued that LLMs operate both deterministically and stochastically, just like our brains.
 It is deterministic in that the next token is completely influenced by the parameters of the LLM and past tokens.
 And yet there is an element of randomness - the tokens generated by an LLM are influenced by hyper-parameters such as temperature, top-k and top-p.

 If we regard an LLM as an “illusion” of consciousness, in the same way that our notion of self is also incorrect, then arguably we are similar to LLMs.
-However, the Buddha seems to be implying we have the ability to retrain our parameters, to create different responses through altering our volitional decision making framework.
+However, the Buddha seems to be implying we have the ability to modify our parameters and actively curate our training, in order to create different responses and future outcomes.
+This implies we have a volitional decision making capability that can be modified.

 The Buddha is surprisingly quite aligned with modern science.
 Because our experience of the world is perceptual, we have no “control” over the external world or “reality.”
 Therefore the Buddha seems to be implying whether “the real world” is deterministic or not is irrelevant, we only experience it subjectively and perceptually.

-What is important is that we can use the “illusion” of free will or self control to alter our perception of the world.
+What is important is that we can use the “illusion of the self” as an agent of free will or self control to alter our perception of the world.
 Because we believe in the notion of a “self”, we can actually use that belief to “alter” future perceptions.
 It is the very impermanence of our notion of the self that allows us the ability to change future outcomes.

 If we think of a stylised view of the “self” or consciousness as that spark of flame that is wandering through a perhaps deterministic universe, then we have some agency or “free will” to direct where that “self” wanders to.
 And ultimately, this is the essence of the Buddha’s teaching.